 Members are required to contribute 7.65% of earnable compensation.
-Member contributions earn 2.4% annual interest.
+Member contributions earn annual interest at the rate adopted by the Board of Trustees each February.

 3. Average Final Compensation

 For purposes of determining benefits payable, average final compensation is the average annual rate of earnable compensation for the three years of creditable service (not necessarily consecutive) that produce the highest such average.